PCM11/computer-infrastructure/README.md

 ### 2. **Weather Jupyter Notebook**
    - A Jupyter notebook summarizing all the tasks, explaining their purpose, and demonstrating the code in action.
 It provides insights into how to integrate and visualize the results of the tasks.
-   - It also contains the analysis of one of the data analysis of one of the weather files downloaded with bash script.
+   - It also contains the analysis of the dataframe for one of the weather files downloaded with bash script.

 ## How to Use